 The natural waterfall at Oughterard on the Owenriff River’s main channel is probably too steep, and for that reason, is a barrier to natural pike migration from Lough Corrib.
 This suggests the possibility of human intervention related to the introduction of pike upstream of this barrier, and their eventual colonisation within the catchment.

 Pike are likely to compete with trout for food when introduced to a new area, and may feed on small trout.
 It is possible that the introduction of pike to the Owenriff system has resulted in negative impacts on salmon and brown trout.
 Roach, a designated invasive fish species has also been introduced to this catchment.

-A rehabilitation plan for the fish stocks in the Owenriff catchment has been designed specifically for the Owenriff sub-catchment and includes numerous remedial measures.
-The purpose of the Owenriff rehabilitation plan is to develop a series of projects that can be undertaken to promote the recovery of the brown trout (both resident and migratory Corrib) and salmon populations in both lakes and rivers and to prevent further decline. pdf Owenriff Rehabilitation Plan 2018 (7.24 MB)
+A rehabilitation plan for the fish stocks in the Owenriff system has been designed specifically for this catchment and includes numerous measures.
+Its purpose is to develop a series of projects that promote the recovery of salmon and brown trout (resident and migratory) and prevent their further decline.

 Fish populations in the Owenriff Catchment will be closely monitored and evaluated throughout the programme, to gauge and compare their health over time.
 This will enable us to determine the success of introduced measures.